riccardobevilacqua/riccardo-codes/_posts/how-to-create-a-blog-with-nextjs-10.md

 ---
 title: 'How to create a blog with Next.js 10'
 excerpt: 'Vercel recently released Next.js 10, a stunning combination of power and simplicity.
-I''d like to share how I created this very blog with this amazing tool and show you how you can create your own.'
+Here''s a step-by-step guide to create your blog with this amazing tool.'
 coverImage: '/assets/blog/how-to-create-a-blog-with-nextjs-10/cover.jpg'
 date: '2020-11-23'
 ogImage: